 Grow Movement has coached almost 2,000 entrepreneurs in low income communities around the world.
 These entrepreneurs support the livelihoods of tens of thousands through their employees, families and communities.
 Published academic research on our work has influenced policy at the World Bank.

 Grow Movement has measured its impact in a rigorous, independent Randomised Control Trial, considered the gold-standard for impact measurement, which featured in The Economist.
 In 2015, a collaboration of Stanford University, Chicago Booth and London Business School, part funded by UK AID, commenced an independent Randomised Control Trial of the Grow Movement method of poverty alleviation.
 530 entrepreneurs in Uganda received consulting from Grow Movement’s volunteer consultants whilst another 400 did not receive this support and were monitored as a control group.
-After six to nine months of the consulting program, the research team [which includes Assistant Professor Stephen Anderson of Stanford Business School, Professor Pradeep Chintagunta of the Chicago Booth School of Business and Professor Naufel Vilcassim of the London School of Economics] conducted follow-up audits at about 12 months and 18 months post-intervention.
+After six to nine months of the consulting program, the research team [which includes Assistant Professor Stephen Anderson of Stanford Business School, Professor Pradeep Chintagunta of the Chicago Booth School of Business, Professor Naufel Vilcassim of the London School of Economics and Associate Professor Frank Germann of Notre Dame, Mendoza School of Business] conducted follow-up audits at about 12 months and 18 months post-intervention.